joyfully3334/square-equations-solver-ded-pre/README.md

 ## Fast build and run

 Make sure that you have `g++` before running.
-Then run in terminal theese lines of code:
+Then run in terminal these lines of code:

 ```bash
 git clone github.com/joyfully3334/square-equations-solver-ded-pre